redox-os/book/src/tasks.md

 # Tasks

-This page covers the commands used for common and specific tasks on Redox.
+This page contain commands used for common and specific tasks on Redox.

 - [Hardware](#hardware)
 - [System](#system)